Miatosz/DatingApp/README.md

 - Profile management with photo uploads
 - Like & messaging system
 - Unit tests for backend

+## CI/CD
+This project includes a GitHub Actions workflow that automatically builds the project and runs tests on each push or pull request.

 <!-- Setup -->
 ## Setup